[HISTORY: Adopted by the County Council of Talbot County as indicated in article histories. Amendments noted where applicable.]

-This article shall apply both prospectively and retroactively to all proceedings, as defined herein, including all public hearings by a County representative held before passage of this ordinance, except to the extent such application or operation would impair vested rights.
+This ordinance shall apply both prospectively and retroactively to all proceedings, as defined herein, including all public hearings by a County representative held before passage of this ordinance, except to the extent such application or operation would impair vested rights.
 It shall also apply to all stages of all pending proceedings, including all stages of any administrative or judicial appeals currently in litigation.
 For purposes of applying this ordinance, a proceeding is not final, regardless of whether the public hearing has or has not been held, until all administrative and judicial appeals have been exhausted or waived, and the matter has been finally concluded.

-In this article the following definitions apply:
+In this article, the following definitions apply:

 - Any decision, action, or failure to act by the County to which a claim relates, or arises from, or upon which a claim is based.